ammarhakim/gkyl-doc/source/postgkyl/usage.rst

 However, this could be easily piped into a new file with

 .. code-block:: bash
-  :emphasize-lines: 1

-  pgkyl -f two-stream_elc_0.bp extractinput > newInputFile.lua
+  pgkyl two-stream_elc_0.bp extractinput > newInputFile.lua